-Three Months Ended March 31,
+Nine Mon Septem -

-2019
+2019 2018

 Cash provided by (used in):

-Operating activities \$ (34,246) \$ 41,046
+Operating activities \$ 89,877 \$ 150,827

-Investing activities (11,956) (21,214)
+Investing activities (47,167) (55,406)

-Financing activities (14,055) (12,774)
+Financing activities (35,638) (35,974)

 Our current requirements for cash primarily reflect the need to fund capital spending for our current lines of business and to service our debt.
 Historically, we have funded our capital program with cash flows from operations, borrowings under credit facilities, and project financing, along with other debt and equity alternatives.
+As of September 30, 2019, the remaining principal balance of the Nordea Q5000 Loan was classified to current as its maturity date is April 30, 2020.
+Although we currently have no plans to do so, we have the ability to fund the repayment of the Nordea Q5000 Loan when due with available borrowing capacity under the Revolving Credit Facility.

-As a further response to the industry-wide spending reductions, we continue to remain focused on maintaining a strong balance sheet and adequate liquidity.
+As a further response to industry-wide spending reductions, we continue to remain focused on maintaining a strong balance sheet and adequate liquidity.
 Over the near term, we may seek to reduce, defer or cancel certain planned capital expenditures.
-We believe that our cash on hand, internally generated cash flows and available borrowing capacity under our Revolving Credit Facility will be sufficient to fund our operations over at least the next 12 months.
+We believe that our cash on hand, internally generated cash flows and availability under the Revolving Credit Facility will be sufficient to fund our operations over at least the next 12 months.

-In accordance with our Credit Agreement, the 2022 Notes, the 2023 Notes, the MARAD Debt agreements and the Nordea Credit Agreement, we are required to comply with certain covenants, including with respect to the Credit Agreement, certain financial ratios such as a consolidated interest coverage ratio and various leverage ratios, as well as the maintenance of a minimum cash balance, net worth, working capital and debt-to-equity requirements.
-Our Credit Agreement also contains provisions that limit our ability to incur certain types of additional indebtedness.
-These provisions effectively prohibit us from incurring any additional secured indebtedness or indebtedness guaranteed by us.
-The Credit Agreement does permit us to incur certain unsecured indebtedness and also provides for our subsidiaries to incur project financing indebtedness (such as our MARAD Debt and our Nordea Q5000 Loan) secured by the underlying asset, provided that such indebtedness is not guaranteed by us.
-Our Credit Agreement also permits Unrestricted Subsidiaries to incur indebtedness provided that it is not guaranteed by us or any of our Restricted Subsidiaries (as defined in our Credit Agreement).
-As of March 31, 2019 and December 31, 2018, we were in compliance with all of the covenants in our long-term debt agreements.
+In accordance with the Credit Agreement, the 2022 Notes, the 2023 Notes, the MARAD Debt agreements and the Nordea Credit Agreement, we are required to comply with certain covenants, including with respect to the Credit Agreement, certain financial ratios such as a consolidated interest coverage ratio and various leverage ratios, as well as the maintenance of a minimum cash balance, net worth, working capital and debt-to-equity requirements.
+The Credit Agreement also contains provisions that limit our ability to incur certain types of additional indebtedness.
+These provisions effectively prohibit us from incurring additional secured indebtedness or indebtedness guaranteed by us.
+The Credit Agreement does permit us to incur certain unsecured indebtedness and also provides for our subsidiaries to incur project financing indebtedness (such as the MARAD Debt and the Nordea Q5000 Loan) secured by the underlying asset, provided that such indebtedness is not guaranteed by us.
+The Credit Agreement also permits Unrestricted Subsidiaries to incur indebtedness provided that it is not guaranteed by us or any of our Restricted Subsidiaries (as defined in the Credit Agreement).
+As of September 30, 2019 and December 31, 2018, we were in compliance with all of the covenants in our long-term debt agreements.

 A prolonged period of weak industry activity may make it difficult to comply with our covenants and the other restrictions in the agreements governing our debt.
-Furthermore, during any period of sustained weak economic activity and reduced EBITDA, our ability to fully access our Revolving Credit Facility may be impacted.
-At March 31, 2019, our available borrowing capacity under our Revolving Credit Facility, based on the applicable leverage ratio covenant, was restricted to \$147.3 million, net of \$2.7 million of letters of credit issued under that facility.
-We currently have no plans or forecasted requirements to borrow under our Revolving Credit Facility other than for the issuance of letters of credit.
+Furthermore, during any period of sustained weak economic activity and reduced EBITDA, our ability to fully access the Revolving Credit Facility may be impacted.
+At September 30, 2019, our available borrowing capacity under the Revolving Credit Facility, based on the applicable leverage ratio covenant, was \$172.6 million, net of \$2.4 million of letters of credit issued under that facility.
+We currently have no plans or forecasted requirements to borrow under the Revolving Credit Facility other than for the issuance of letters of credit.
 Our ability to comply with loan agreement covenants and other restrictions is affected by economic conditions and other events beyond our control.
 Our failure to comply with these covenants and other restrictions could lead to an event of default, the possible acceleration of our outstanding debt and the exercise of certain remedies by our lenders, including foreclosure against our collateral.